 Fare for adults on the F-line is $2.50, exact change required.
 For ages 5-18, and 65+, it's $1.25.

 Driving to the wharf is pretty easy, but parking is a bear anywhere near this area.
 Forget street parking.
 There are several parking garages at the wharf; they are expensive, but the one next to Pier 39 does give one or two free hours with validation, as do the coupons available at Pier 39 (see the Pier 39 page for details).

 There are quite a few parking lots and garages a short walking distance away along the Embarcadero; see Embarcadero parking a map and details.

-Parking tip #1: Parking Panda is a handy tool that allows you to view the parking garages near Fisherman's Wharf and reserve a guaranteed space ahead of time.
+Parking tip #1: parking apps like Parking Panda and Spot Hero are handy tools that allows you to view the parking garages near Fisherman's Wharf and reserve a guaranteed space ahead of time.
 You can check online for the best prices and availability, and not have to worry about the garage being full or paying an arm and leg once you get there.
 The Fisherman's Wharf area garages can fill up during the high season.